spite/unmute/README.md

 # unmute
-Provides UI for new autoplay policy
+Provides UI to resume Audio Contexts and Audio elements suspended due to the new autoplay policy

 # How to use (for now)